googleforgames/open-match-docs/site/content/en/docs/Guides/Matchmaker/_index.md

 #### Match Function

 The core matchmaking logic is implemented as a Match Function service.
 Open Match Backend triggers the Match Function service when it receives a request to generate matches.
-The Match Function execution receives MatchProfiles, fetches Tickets that match the profile from MMLogic and returns matches.
+The Match Function execution receives MatchProfiles, fetches Tickets that match the profile from QueryService and returns matches.

 #### Evaluator (Optional)